ERMETE-Lab/ROSE-ROM4FOAM/docs/usage/PBDWfolder/ScalarPBDW_Online.md

 Online_parameters
 {
-	field T;				<---- ScalarField on which PBDW is performed msNuMaxSensorsber 20;			<---- number of PBDW magic sensors to use BasisNumber 10;				<---- number of PBDW basis functions to use sensorsFolder  "sensorsFolderName";	<----- name of the folder in which the sensors are saved foldersList  (
+	field T;				<---- ScalarField on which PBDW is performed MaxSensors 20;				<---- number of PBDW magic sensors to use BasisNumber 10;				<---- number of PBDW basis functions to use sensorsFolder  "sensorsFolderName";	<----- name of the folder in which the sensors are saved foldersList  (